xmehaut/mustash/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+For french speakers, a good post on states in Flutter: [Widget states](https://www.didierboelens.com/fr/2018/06/widget-state-context-inheritedwidget/)

 ## ValueHolder class
 A ValueHolder is simply a wrapper around a value.